Saab Safari: Development and design

 A military version designated originally Saab-MFI 17 was flown on 6 July 1972 and differed from the Safari by being equipped more specifically for use as a military trainer, or for artillery observation or forward air control and liaison.; this version was later named Saab Supporter.
 In August 1978 Saab flew a prototype version of the Safari with a 157 kW Continental flat-six turbocharged engine; designated Safari TS, it did not enter production.
 A trainer based on the Safari's design was built in kit form for assembly in Pakistan as the Mushshak, with 92 aircraft delivered to the Pakistani Air Force.
 A later batch of 120 aircraft was built entirely in Pakistan.

 Of the 250 fully assembled aircraft built by Saab, the majority were bought by private fliers.
 Including the 212 Pakistani CKD or locally built aircraft, a total of 462 versions of the Safari were produced.
 The Royal Norwegian Air Force purchased their Safaris in 1981.
 Today 16 of the aircraft are stationed at Bardufoss Air Station.

 A variant with a stretched wing made of composite materials, the MFI-18, was tested during the 1980s in Sweden.
 Also fitted with provision for skis, this version never went into production.
-The supporter was also used as a highly efficient COIN aircraft, Experience with the earlier MFI 9B Minicom during the Biafran Civil War encouraged Saab to develop the Supporter as a close support aircraft carrying an assortment of underwing stores including rockets and gun pods.
+The supporter was also used as a highly efficient COIN aircraft, Experience with the earlier MFI 9B MiniCOIN during the Biafran Civil War encouraged Saab to develop the Supporter as a close support aircraft carrying an assortment of underwing stores including rockets and gun pods.

 The number of Saab Safari in use as of 2022, together with its Pakistani successors (the MFI-17 Mushshak and MFI-395 Super Mushshak), is 477, making it one of the most commonly used aircraft for military training in the world.